CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     **Exploring Security Controls and Recommendations**

 1. On the **Recommendations (1)** page, use the **Switch to classic view** button at the top menu and pay attention to the first part of the page, the **summary view (2)**.
 It includes the progress on the **Recommendations status** (both completed security controls and recommendations), and **Resource health** (by severity).

     ![Recommendations view](../Images/mod2-ex2-1.png)

+    > **Note:** Your data might look different from what’s shown in the screenshots, and that’s totally expected based on your environment and available resources..

 1. From the top menu, click on the **Download CSV report** button; this allows you to get a snapshot of your resources, their health status, and the associated recommendations.
 You can use this file for pivoting and reporting.